QC Review Prior Clear To Close During Mortgage Process

 Mortgage Conditions can be things that need to be reviewed and checked off by underwriters in order for the issuance of clear to close.

 - other items that may need verification on what the mortgage loan applicant has listed on the mortgage application

-Once borrowers submits all the conditions, the processor prepares file for clear to close.
+Once borrowers submit all the conditions, the processor prepares the file for clear to close.
 Underwriter checks off all of the items received to see if they can issue a clear to close.
 Most mortgage companies will have the underwriter issue a clear to close.
 However, there are some lenders where the file that has been underwritten by a mortgage underwriter needs to go through the company’s Quality Control Desk prior for the original underwriter to be able to issue a CTC.

-Clear To Close
+What Does A Clear To Close Mean?

-Depending on the mortgage lender, a QC Review Underwriter is often a different underwriter that cross checks the original underwriter’s work:
+Depending on the mortgage lender, a QC Review Underwriter is often a different underwriter that cross-checks the original underwriter’s work: